Curiefense is a cloud-native, open source security platform for enterprise apps

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Reblaze, an Israeli cybersecurity company focused on web app and API protection, has launched a new open source security platform aimed at enterprises.
+Reblaze, an Israeli cybersecurity company focused on web app and API protection, has launched an open source security platform aimed at enterprises.
 Curiefense, which Reblaze first announced back in November, is designed to protect cloud native applications and APIs from myriad threats, such as distributed-denial-of-service attacks (DDoS), SQL injection, cross-site scripting (XSS), and account takeovers (ATOs).

 Web apps are the cornerstone of many modern enterprises and have a tremendous responsibility to protect user data from nefarious actors.
 It’s estimated that cybercrime cost the global economy $2.9 million every minute last year.
-There are countless tools on the market to help protect these apps from cyberattacks, including web application firewalls (WAFs) from big-name providers like Cloudflare, F5, and AWS, while newcomers such as VC-backed Signal Sciences and Sqreen have sought to make their mark with cloud-native incarnations.
+There are countless tools on the market to help protect these apps from cyberattacks, including web application firewalls (WAFs) from big-name providers like Cloudflare, F5, and AWS.
+Newcomers such as VC-backed Signal Sciences and Sqreen have also sought to make their mark with cloud-native incarnations.
 Highlighting the demand for app security solutions, Fastly acquired Signal Sciences and Datadog snatched up Sqreen in the past six months.

 Commercial open source

-Curiefense, which hits general availability today through GitHub, packs a fairly comprehensive set of security mechanisms in its free incarnation.
+Curiefense, which hits general availability today through GitHub, packs a fairly comprehensive set of security mechanisms into its free incarnation.
 But as is the case with many other established open source projects these days, Reblaze is building a commercial layer on top of Curiefense that will include a bunch of value-added services, such as security automation for businesses looking to save time and resources setting this up themselves.

 “Although you can use Curiefense to secure your assets, it is time-consuming and challenging to manage all the moving parts when operating at scale,” Reblaze cofounder and CTO Tzury Bar Yochay told VentureBeat.
 “Curiefense provides a full API, so one can certainly build an automation layer on top of it — however, Reblaze will offer our own automation layer that ensures everything is up to date and operating smoothly.
 This provides the user with command and control, peace of mind, and efficiency.”